jatinkumar762/Coding-Interview-Questions/SlidingWindow/Medium/MaxConsecutiveOnes-III.md

 &rarr; need to remove this while loop

 * when $zero>k$, will not update max and move window more left side (update left only)
-* why we are increasing, right every time -> once we get subarray L1, for max will be greater than this L1 only, smaller then L1 are irrelevant
+* why we are increasing, right every time -> once we get subarray L1, for max will be greater than this L1 only, smaller than L1 are irrelevant

 ```java
 class Solution {